elokapina/middleman/README.md

 * Management room to receive messages to the bot
 * Replies to messages by replying to them with a `!reply` command and the intended reply
+* Sender messages can be configured as anonymous

 ## Running